dayanand-saraswati/website-to-chromeApp/README.md

 # website-to-chromeApp
-Easy conversion of website to Chrome app for distrinution.
+Easy conversion of website to Chrome app for distribution.